 2. Hybrid adjustable rate mortgage (ARM)

-3. Fixed rate mortgage (FRM)
+2. Fixed rate mortgage (FRM)

-A fixed rate mortgage is the most common mortgage, with an interest rate that is fixed for the loan term.
+A fixed rate mortgage is the most common mortgage, with an interest rate that stays the same for the life of the loan.
 This means that both the payment amounts and the loan term — usually 10, 15 or 30 years — are fixed.
-With an FRM, you can benefit from having the security and peace of mind in knowing what your payments will be, which will allow you to budget more effectively.
+With an FRM, you have the security and peace of mind knowing what your payments will be each month, allowing you to budget more effectively.
 These rates can often be higher than the ones offered for ARMs, but you won’t be living with the uncertainty of fluctuating interest rates.

-4. Interest-only mortgage
+3. Interest-only mortgage

-5. Negative amortization mortgage
+5. Negative amortization mortgage (NegAm)

 6. Balloon payment mortgage

-Interest rates vs APR
+Interest rates vs. APR

-Conforming vs non-conforming mortgages
+Conforming vs. non-conforming mortgages

 How can I apply for a mortgage?